-There is another element to this play that seems to me, at least, very reminiscent of Shakespeare, although in a very different way.
-There is a iurodivyi—a fool in Christ—who makes a commentary on what is happening in Russia.
+There is another element to this play that seems, at least, very reminiscent of Shakespeare, although in a very different way.
+There is an iurodivyi—a fool in Christ—who makes a commentary on what is happening in Russia.
 It’s the beginning of the Time of Troubles, when the false Dimitri is at the head of a Polish army.
 In one scene, when Boris is coming out of his palace, some boys are teasing the iurodivyi.
 The iurodivyi is very proud that he has a kopek, a new small coin.
 The boy asks, “Hey, iurodivyi, show us your kopek.”
 They immediately grab it and toss it among themselves and tease him.
 He tries to get it back, but as soon as he goes to one, he tosses it to the other.

 The police immediately go to grab him, and the tsar says, “No, no. Don’t touch him.
 He’s a holy man.
 I don’t need another crime on my conscience.”